 The huge amount of ICOs and similar projects being launched has created dropped in ICO money raised which is currently very difficult to reach a hard cap.

-A year ago, most of the ICOs projects that raised money were unique and were never done beforehand, therefore to the investors they were disruptive and seemed like a good investment.
+A year ago, most of the ICOs projects that raised money were unique.
+They were never done beforehand, therefore to the investors they were disruptive and seemed like a good investment.

 Today for every issue that we are trying to solve via blockchain technology many projects claim that their product will resolve the issue and disrupt the industry.